galaxyproject/galaxy-hub/src/Admin/Config/Performance/ProductionServer/index.md

 ### Switching to a database server

 The most important recommendation is to switch to an actual database server.
 By default, Galaxy will use [SQLite](http://www.sqlite.org/), which is a serverless simple file database engine.
 Since it's serverless, all of the database processing occurs in the Galaxy process itself.
 This has two downsides: it occupies the aforementioned GIL (meaning that the process is not free to do other tasks), and it is not nearly as efficient as a dedicated database server.
 There are other drawbacks, too.
 When load increases with multiple users, the risk of transactional locks also increases.
 Locks will cause (among other things) timeouts and job errors.
-If you start with <<nwwl(SQLite)>> and then later realize a need for a database server, you'll need to migrate your database or start over.
-Galaxy does not provide an internal method to migrate data from <<nwwl(SQLite)>>, and although free conversion tools are available on the web, this process is non-trivial.
+If you start with SQLite and then later realize a need for a database server, you'll need to migrate your database or start over.
+Galaxy does not provide an internal method to migrate data from SQLite, and although free conversion tools are available on the web, this process is non-trivial.

 <div class='right'>[{{Images/Logos/PostgreSQLLogo160.png|PostgreSQL}}](http://www.postgresql.org/)</div>

-For this reason, Galaxy also supports [PostgreSQL](http://www.postgresql.org/) and [MySQL](http://dev.mysql.com/). *<<nwwl(PostgreSQL)>> is much preferred since we've found it works better with our DB abstraction layer, [SQLAlchemy](http://www.sqlalchemy.org).*
+For this reason, Galaxy also supports [PostgreSQL](http://www.postgresql.org/) and [MySQL](http://dev.mysql.com/). *PostgreSQL is much preferred since we've found it works better with our DB abstraction layer, [SQLAlchemy](http://www.sqlalchemy.org).*

 To use an external database, you'll need to set one up.
 That process is outside the scope of this document, but is usually simple.
 For example, on Debian and Redhat-based Linuxes, one may already be installed.
 If not, it should be an `apt-get install` or `yum install` away.
 On Mac OS X, there are installers available from the [PostgreSQL](http://www.postgresql.org) website.

 Once installed, create a new database user and new database which the new user is the owner of.
 No further setup is required, since Galaxy manages its own schema.
-If you are using a <<nwwl(UNIX)>> socket to connect the application to the database (this is the standard case if Galaxy and the database are on the same system), you'll want to name the database user the same as the system user under which you run the Galaxy process.
+If you are using a UNIX socket to connect the application to the database (this is the standard case if Galaxy and the database are on the same system), you'll want to name the database user the same as the system user under which you run the Galaxy process.

 To configure Galaxy, set `database_connection` in Galaxy's config file, `config/galaxy.ini`.
 The syntax for a database URL is explained in the [SQLAlchemy documentation](http://sqlalchemy.readthedocs.org/en/rel_0_5/dbengine.html).